JAJ1985/JAJ1985/README.md

 ## Research Interests
 - Quantum-inspired algorithms for ETL and optimization
-- Quantum differential geometry as a framework for data spaces
+- Quantum differential geometry as a new framework for data spaces
 - Neural networks for predictive analytics in transportation and beyond
 - Formal verification methods (TLA+) for data pipeline reliability